 Cats have lived alongside humans for thousands of years before becoming domesticated pets.
 As descendants of the African wildcat, cats have since evolved to rely on humans for survival.
 We’ve always been fascinated by whether cats can tell men and women apart and if they prefer a certain gender.

 It’s unlikely that cats can tell the difference between men and women.
 Cats don’t see us as human, just large and clumsy cats.
 Most cats adopt us as mothers, regardless of gender, and display the same behaviors around us as they do around other cats.
 Cats can sense human hormones, including pregnancy hormones and pheromones, but they use them to determine information about our mood, not our sex.

-While more studies into the subject are needed to provide a concrete answer, it’s clear that cats form strong bonds with men and women.
-Cats respond to positive behaviors, and any human that shows generosity and kindness is likely to receive the same positive reaction from felines.
+While more studies are needed to provide a concrete answer, it’s clear that cats form strong bonds with men and women.
+Cats respond to positive behaviors, and any human that shows generosity and kindness is likely to receive the same positive reaction from cats.

 Can Cats Tell Human Gender?

 Studies suggest that cats can’t tell human faces apart from vision alone.

 As reported by the Journal of Vision, 12 domestic cats were assigned a human handler, who worked with the animal for 2 hours a day for 6 months.
 As part of their training, the cats had to choose between 2 images to earn a reward.

 While cats didn’t have any difficulty recognizing animals they lived with, they only recognized humans 54.5% of the time.
 This suggests that cats can’t tell gender by just looking at faces.

 Instead, they require other stimuli to tell men and women apart, such as sounds and smells.

 A cat’s sense of smell is 14 times better than that of humans.
 Cats have 200 million odor senses in their nose, allowing them to sense a range of human hormones and pheromones, including pregnancy chemicals and menstruation.